Christy Armendariz: Marijuana

-School Choice & Education
+School choice and education

 Armendariz is for more educational options for parents, particularly in low-income areas by using a tax credit program.

 Crime

 Armendariz voted yes for Legislative Bill (LB 530), Change provisions relating to motor vehicle homicide, motor vehicle homicide of an unborn child, tampering with an electronic monitoring device, controlled substances violations, adult and juvenile probation, detention of juveniles, motorists passing stopped vehicles or vulnerable road users, and speed limits, which allows for ten year old children to be held in youth detention.
 The prior law had a minimum that a youth be twelve years old.

-Death Penalty
+Death penalty

 Armendariz is against the death penalty.

 Healthcare

 Armendariz is for expanded Medicaid (known as Nebraska Access in Nebraska) for low-income mothers.

 Immigration

 Armendariz is for allowing DACA recipients to be eligible for tuition (in-state only), driver's licenses, and professional work licenses.